| Little Willow ( @ 2008-04-29 08:32:00 |

 Maybe that is all any life is composed of, trivia that eventually adds up to a person, and maybe I just don't have enough of it yet to be a whole one.

 I could easily reveal crucial elements of the story, but I'd rather conceal them, as I don't want to spoil or spill a drop for anyone.
-There's at least one story I want to compare to Adoration, but I am holding my tongue until Adoration is released in April 2008.
+There's at least one story I want to compare to Adoration, but I am holding my tongue.

 For now, I'll say: